1. The Neighbourgoods Market, Woodstock

 One thing that can be said about South Africans is that they are always up for a festive time and the Bay Harbour Market is all about having fun.
-People of all ages and cultures gather here to sample different foods – from Asian to Mexican, vegetarian to full on calorie overload, everyone is catered for – beautiful clothing, second hand books and antique jewelry, you won’t be disappointed.
+People of all ages and cultures gather here to sample different foods – from Asian to Mexican, vegetarian to full-on calorie overload, everyone is catered for – beautiful clothing, second-hand9 books and antique jewellery, you won’t be disappointed.

 What we love about this market is its boisterous, musical atmosphere that sucks you in and makes you feel welcome straight away!

 WHEN: Thursdays from 4:30pm – 8pm in Summer and Sundays from 12pm – 4pm in Winter

 This market may have one of the most beautiful settings around, which explains why it’s so popular with locals and tourists alike.
 Set on the hills of the Cape Point vineyard, the mountains is your backdrop and a serene lake sparkles in front of you.
 This market is perfect for families and kiddies.